Kuhl Splash 11" Review

 These lengthier shorts are made with KUHL's ÜBERKÜHL STRETCH fabric, which is a cotton, nylon, and spandex blend.
-Despite the name, they aren't as stretchy as some of the other pairs we tested, but they have thoughtful features and a stylish touch.
+Despite the name, they aren't as stretchy as some of the other pairs we recently tested, but they have thoughtful features and a stylish touch.

 Comfort and Mobility

 Performing about average for this metric, the Splash is on the border of being too stiff and too slim fitting.
 Running small in size, they are nevertheless flattering and comfy to wear all day.
 The length only slightly impedes our mobility.
 The fabric is soft to the touch, and we didn't notice any irritations over time, even on a consistent incline.
 Sitting down, on the other hand, we find the front of the waistband to be tight against our abdomen, which eventually does become uncomfortable.